pytorch/pytorch/docs/source/notes/amp_examples.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If your network uses :ref:`custom autograd functions<extending-autograd>` (subclasses of :class:`torch.autograd.Function`), :class:`autocast` may just work.
+If your network uses :ref:`custom autograd functions<extending-autograd>` (subclasses of :class:`torch.autograd.Function`), :class:`autocast` may work out of the box, depending what internal operations your function(s) execute.
-If you observe errors, see the appropriate case below.
+However, you should double-check if they match one of the special cases below.

 Functions that should allow autocasting
 ---------------------------------------